Eastern water skink fact sheet – bunburra | Field of Mars EEC

 What are eastern water skinks?

-Eastern water skinks are a common native lizard found along the east coast of Australia.
+Eastern water skinks are large native lizards found along the east coast of Australia.
 Their scientific name is Eulamprus quoyii.
-They are often seen basking on rocks and logs near creeks, ponds and wetlands, and they can dive into the water to escape danger.
+These skinks are often seen basking on rocks, logs and creek edges in sunny bushland areas close to water.
+They are quick-moving reptiles that can swim and dive to escape danger.

 Fast facts – Eastern water skink